Naval Ravikant’s Happiness Formula: 12 Lessons + Powerful Quotes

 Quote: “Happiness is what’s there when you remove the sense of something missing in your life”.

-4. Get rid of expectations.
+4. Get rid of expectations

 Embrace the belief in the complete insignificance of the self.
-If you think you are the most important thing in the universe, then of course you will be upset when reality does not bend and conform to each of your desires.
+If you think you are the most important thing in the universe, then of course you will be upset when reality doesn’t bend and conform to each of your desires.
 Remember your insignificance in the broader universe to maintain peace and avoid as much as possible your expectations of how life “should” unfold.
 Everything is perfect just the way it is.
 Happiness comes as a side-effect of peace, and peace comes mostly from acceptance, not from trying to change your external environment.

 Quote: “Expectations are a form of self-imposed slavery”.